AK1699/Cognitest-AI/COGNITEST_BOT_3D_GUIDE.md

-# KimiBot3D - 3D Animated Logo Component
+# CognitestBot3D - 3D Animated Logo Component

 ## Overview

-**KimiBot3D** is a production-ready, beautifully animated 3D logo component inspired by the Kimi bot.
+**CognitestBot3D** is a production-ready, beautifully animated 3D logo component inspired by the Cognitest bot.
 It features a glossy spherical design with realistic lighting effects, cute white oval eyes, and smooth animations.

 Perfect for:
 - Navbar/header branding